 Many plants that we commonly grow as houseplants in our homes are poisonous, some more than others.

-Some toxic houseplants that we commonly have are usually not
+Some toxic houseplants and common succulents that we often grow are usually not

 something that will kill anyone; however, there are those with poisonous

 sap that can cause irritation in certain people.

 Shockingly, one of the most common of these are the Euphorbia.

 Euphorbia tiriculli, the pencil cactus or sticks on fire is a plant often hard to resist because of the gorgeous red stems.

 Crown or thorns, the common name for Euphorbia milii is a sharp succulent that needs to be kept out of reach of children.
 Cats will eat the oval leaves, even though the stem has sharp spines that will deter them from chewing on those parts.